matt-kita/linuxupskillchallenge_alt/00-VPS-small.md

 `adduser snori74`

-`usermod -a -G admin snori74`

-`usermod -a -G sudo snori74`
+`usermod -a -G wheel snori74`

-(Of course, replace 'snori74' with your name!)
+(Of course, replace 'snori74' with your name!
+You can verify the correct group name with e.g. `grep -E '^%[a-z]+' /etc/sudoers && getent group $(grep -Eo '^%[a-z]+' /etc/sudoers | tr -d '%')`)

 *This* will be the account that you use to login and work with your server.
-It has been added to the 'adm' and 'sudo' groups, which on an Ubuntu system gives it access to read various logs and to "become root" as required via the _sudo_ command.
+It has been added to the 'wheel' group, which on a CentOS system gives it access to read various logs and to "become root" as required via the _sudo_ command.

 To login using your new user, [copy the SSH key from root](https://askubuntu.com/questions/1218023/copying-ssh-key-from-root-to-another-user-on-same-machine/1218026#1218026).